frankalcantara/frankalcantara.github.io/_posts/2024-06-27-competitive-programming.md

 `std::ranges` in C++20 brings a powerful new way to work with data by providing efficient, lazy-evaluated views over containers.
 This minimizes memory usage, avoids unnecessary copying, and allows for highly optimized data processing pipelines.
 In competitive programming and high-performance applications, where every CPU cycle and byte of memory counts, using `std::ranges` can significantly improve both performance and code clarity.
 Whether you're filtering, transforming, or composing operations, `std::ranges` allows you to build complex data processing pipelines that are both expressive and efficient.

-## Time and Space Complexity in Competitive Programming
+# Time and Space Complexity in Competitive Programming

 In this section, we will delve deeper into understanding both time and space complexities, providing a more comprehensive look into how these affect the efficiency of algorithms, particularly in competitive programming environments.
 This includes examining loops, recursive algorithms, and how various complexity classes dictate algorithm performance.
 We'll also consider the impact of space complexity and memory usage, which is crucial when dealing with large datasets.

-### Loops and Time Complexity
+## Loops, Time and Space Complexity

 **One of the most common reasons for slow algorithms is the presence of multiple loops iterating over input data**.
 The more nested loops an algorithm contains, the slower it becomes.
 If there are $k$ nested loops, the time complexity becomes $O(n^k)$.